tum-ens/urbs/doc/implementdoc/variables.rst

 value that is determined during optimization.
 Variables can denote a single, independent value, or an array of values.
 Variables define the search space for optimization.
 Variables of this optimization model can be separated into sections by their area of use.
-These Sections are Cost, Commodity, Process, Transmission, Storage and demand side management.
+These sections are Cost, Commodity, Process, Transmission, Storage and Demand Side Management.

 .. table:: *Table: Model Variables*